guppy-rs/hakari-on-omicron-perf/README.md

 - **Hakari without target-host unification:** 492 seconds
 - **Without hakari**: 717 seconds

 With hakari, this is a roughly 1.7x speedup.
-With hakari but without target-host unification, this is roughly a 1.5x improvement -- still substantial, but less so than otherwise.
+With hakari but without target-host unification, this is roughly a 1.5x improvement -- still substantial, but less so than the default hakari setup.

 Hakari feels even faster than that, though, because a number of the builds with it are no-ops (take less than a second).